 Fluffy and fragrant Mexican Spanish Rice makes the quintessential side dish for any Mexican or Latin meal.

 I love Mexican food.
-Made at home or ordered from a restaurant, I’ll never turn down a plate of tacos or a platter of enchiladas.
+Made at home or ordered from a restaurant, I’ll never turn down a plate of tacos, a bowl of slow cooker pork carnitas or a platter of enchiladas.
 Best of all, Mexican is one of the few cuisines that pleases both my palate and my picky eaters’ tastes alike.

 With just a touch of spice and the tangy hint of tomato, I could probably eat a whole bowl of Mexican Rice on its own for dinner if left to my own devices.
 Best of all, it’s so easy to make Mexican Rice at home and customize it to your own taste!

 Homemade Mexican Rice is easy, tasty and versatile.
 This rice recipe is a must-try and bound to become a new staple for your dinner time menus.

 What’s the difference between Mexican Rice and Spanish Rice?

 The terms are often used interchangeably to refer to the orange or yellow hued rice served on the side of a Latin-inspired meals.
 There IS actually a difference!

 Spanish rice is typically flavored with saffron.
 This gives it a distinct yellow hue and fragrant aroma.
 Mexican rice, on the other hand, gets its primary flavor from ground cumin seeds.
 So, technically speaking this easy rice recipe is Mexican Rice.
 However, feel free to call it whatever pleases you–or just go with “Mexican Spanish Rice” like I did and call it a day!

 Making Mexican Spanish Rice is easy, and the ingredients are simple.

 This rice recipe starts by browning uncooked rice in a large pan with vegetable oil.
 For this recipe I use Mahatma Long Grain White Rice.